Beach Road in Colombo Sri Lanka

 In 2022, Sri Lanka is going through a massive economic crisis and many protests were held in Colombo.
 While the vast majority of these demonstrations were peaceful, some ended in violence and injury.
 As a result, snap curfews have been implemented (and may be implemented again with no warning), and social media bans were once again put in place.

-During the aftermath of the protests there were roadblocks to and from the airport, and you are likely to be experience inconveniences such as fuel shortage, power cuts (both schedule and unscheduled) and extended travel times during a trip to Sri Lanka in 2023 or 2024.
-As of September 2022, several countries have downgraded their travel advisories for Sri Lanka as the protests have largely subsided.
+During the aftermath of the protests there were roadblocks to and from the airport, and you may experience inconveniences such as fuel shortage, power cuts (both schedule and unscheduled) and extended travel times during a trip to Sri Lanka in 2024 or 2025.
+As of September 2022, several countries downgraded their travel advisories for Sri Lanka as the protests have largely subsided.
+Protests may take place again with no warning.

 Ultimately, the decision to travel to and around Sri Lanka is yours.
 I do encourage you to check with your country’s foreign office on the latest travel advisory status; contact your travel insurance provider to enquire about coverage; and stay informed by keeping a close eye on the news – the BBC, Reuters and Associated Press tend to be reliable and timely news sources.
 You can check out this guide for more information about Sri Lanka travel safety.